-I’ve visited schools across the country—from Brooklyn to San Francisco.
+I’ve visited dozens of schools across the country—from Brooklyn to San Francisco.

 What happens when I visit your school?